stormpath/stormpath-documentation/source/reference.rst

   * - ``verificationEmailTemplates``
     - Link
     - N/A
-    - A collection of email templates that can be used for sending the verification email.
+    - A collection of :ref:`email templates <ref-emailtemplates>` that can be used for sending the verification email.

   * - ``verificationSuccessEmailTemplates``
     - Link
     - N/A
-    - A collection of email templates that can be used for sending the verification success email.
+    - A collection of :ref:`email templates <ref-emailtemplates>` that can be used for sending the verification success email.

   * - ``welcomeEmailTemplates``
     - Link
     - N/A
-    - A collection of email templates that can be used for sending a welcome email.
+    - A collection of :ref:`email templates <ref-emailtemplates>` that can be used for sending a welcome email.

 **Account Creation Policy Example**